alphagov/govuk-rfcs/rfc-055-content-history.md

 ## Issues

-Changes to links happen outside the edition workflow and therefore do not relate to a UserFacingVersion.
-There is a requirement to record link changes, for auditing purposes, so it would make sense to include these as actions.
-Potentially the association with UFV could be optional, so that `patch_links`&nbsp;creates an Action in the normal way except for that link.
+Changes to links happen outside the UserFacingVersion could be optional, so that `patch_links`&nbsp;creates an Action in the normal way except for that link.